Titan Machinery Earnings Call Transcripts

 -

-Fiscal 2026 featured aggressive inventory reduction, improved margins, and stable parts/service profits despite a tough ag market.
-Fiscal 2027 guidance anticipates lower losses, higher EBITDA, and continued margin improvement, with segment outlooks mixed across regions.
+Fiscal 2026 featured aggressive inventory reduction, improved margins, and operational discipline amid weak ag demand.
+Fiscal 2027 guidance anticipates further margin gains, lower losses, and continued stability from parts and service, despite industry volumes at multi-decade lows.

 -